rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   Nodes are the entities in the Technopedia graph that store specific categories of data. <br>
   Nodes can have any number of attributes that store data as key-value-pairs, <br>
   for example, `{"edition" : "server"}`<br>
-   * Nodes are entities that store categories of date in Technopedia.
+   * Nodes are entities that store categories of data in Technopedia.
    * Nodes have attributes that store data in key-value pairs.
    * Nodes are connected to other nodes by relationships.
    * Node names are surrounded by parentheses in a query, for example, (Node).